At HeatShield, we're building a better way to host websites. Crucial to this is protecting the data of our customers and their end users.

 HeatShield is GDPR-compliant.
 If you have any questions related to the GDPR, you can send them to firstname.lastname@example.org.

-The primary purpose of logging IP addresses and other request data is for security.
+The primary purpose of logs with IP addresses is for security.
 The GDPR recognizes that you have a legitimate interest in maintaining security and allows data collection and processing for legitimate interests.
-Therefore, the reasonable retention of log data such as done by HeatShield is allowed by the GDPR.
+Therefore, the reasonable retention of log files such as HeatShield configures is allowed by the GDPR.

 At a high level, here are the steps to becoming compliant with the GDPR: